loveminimal/hugo-theme-virgo/README.md

     # rename it `default.jpg` and place it into `/static/imgs/bg` dir, like `/static/imgs/bg/default.jpg`.
     hasActiveCool = true

+    # Fold/Unfold code blocks, default `false`, and
+    # if `true` ，all code blocks will be folded when page load.
+    # It will be always true in Mobile view no matter what's your setting.
+    hasFoldAllCodeBlocks = false

+    # active english view, default chinese
+    en = false

+    slogan = 'Life is just a joker.'        # your site slogan below title

     # like the following items that you need create a relative markdown file
     # Search - search.md
     # Nav - nav.md
     # Archive - archive.md
     # Idea posts/idea.md
     # Wiki - posts/wiki.md
+    [params.menu]
+        search = true
+        nav = true
+        archive = true
-    hasMoreMenuItems = true
+        idea = true

-    # Fold/Unfold code blocks, default `false`, and
-    # if `true` ，all code blocks will be folded when page load.
-    # It will be always true in Mobile view no matter what's your setting.
-    hasFoldAllCodeBlocks = false
+        wiki = true

-    slogan = 'Life is just a joker.'       # your site slogan below title [params.svg]
+    [params.svg]
         color = '#6c757d'                   # icon color of breadcrumb '#666'  # '#5a29e4'
     [params.img]
         # Img of home page - if not jpg, rename it, and
         # place it inio `static/imgs/` dir